-In this leaflet, SW9 is providing information on the causes surrounding condensation, damp and mould, in the hope of offering some guidance on how to manage occurrences.
+In this leaflet, SW9 wishes to provide information on the causes surrounding condensation, damp and mould, to offer some guidance on how to manage occurrences.

 We also wish to advise on how we deal with the reporting of condensation, damp and mould.
-Upon reporting an instance of damp or mould in your property, we will send a SW9 Officer to determine and examine the issue as soon as possible.
-We will then make sure that your repair is raised with the most suitable contractor, where applicable.
+Upon reporting of damp or mould in your property, we will send a SW9 officers to examine the issue as soon as possible.
+We will then ensure that any repair required is raised with the most suitable contractor, where applicable.